IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 the organization will fit together with existing and new IETF community structures.

-This document outlines the high level details of the planned "IASA 2.0" arrangement, some of which are dependent on the choice of legal structure.
-The point of this document has been to solicit community input about how to address the challenges identified in
+This document outlines the high level details of the planned "IASA2" arrangement, some of which are dependent on the choice of legal structure.
+The point of the IASA2 WG and process has been to solicit community input about how to address the challenges identified in
 {{?I-D.haberman-iasa20dt-recs}}, and included much debate on the IASA2 mailing list and the IASA2 working group meetings at IETF 101
 {{ietf101-slides}} and IETF 102 {{ietf102-slides}}.
-Changes will
+This document replaces
-subsequently be required in a replacement of RFC 4071 (BCP 101) and RFC 4371, which are of course based on IETF community input and the work in the IASA2 working group.
+RFC 4071 (BCP 101) and
+RFC 4371 [TODO: I believe Jari's trust draft may obsolete 4371? -JLH], which are of course based on IETF community input and the work in the IASA2 working group.

-The proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created LLC.
+IASA2 transfers most of the
+responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created IETF LLC and corresponding IETF Administraion LLC Executive Director (IETF Executive Director).
 The IAOC will be eliminated, and its oversight and advising functions transferred to the LLC Board.
-It will be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA 2.0 meet the needs of the IETF community.
+It will be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA2 meet the needs of the IETF community.

 Eliminating the IAOC means that there will need to be another way for trustees to be appointed for the IETF Trust.
 The details of how this